 Let’s also assume that if you are here reading up on self-confidence, and you have made it this far with me, your case is still quite hopeful, wink.
 You obviously have the tenacity to stick to something.

-Is Confidence a Personality Trait ?
+Is Confidence A Personality Trait?

 As mentioned above, it seems that one of the four main personality types have a natural propensity to be self-confident.

 I’ve read about unshakeable self-confidence, and I have to admit that if people are being honest they will let you in on a little secret.
-The secret is that they aren’t confident all of the time.
-They don’t always know if what they are doing is right.
-However, they may have just had positive experiences thus far, so there is little self-doubt.

 I read a story in which the CEO of a company woke up often in the morning thinking she would be found to be a fraud.
 It’s known as imposter syndrome, and it is quite a common experience.

-Confidence shows up as a behavior for someone on the outside witnessing what’s going down.
+The confidence of others shows up as a behavior for someone on the outside witnessing what’s going down.
 However, it often isn’t in the realm of conscious thought of the individual performing.

 We shouldn’t forget that we all work on a feedback system.
 When we were learning to walk, we learned what didn’t work as much as what did until we became proficient confident walkers.